- Full Name

 - 6 August 2011

-While Çağlar Söyüncü and Jonny Evans have formed one of the most fearsome defensive partnerships in the Premier League this season, Bennett will join the Club to provide essential depth.
+While Çağlar Söyüncü and Jonny Evans have formed one of the most fearsome defensive partnerships in the Premier League, Bennett provides essential depth and cover.

-He would spend 10 years developing through the youth ranks at Portman Road, before Grimsby Town's academy manager, Neil Woods, secured his services for the Cleethorpes club.
+The authoritative centre-back was signed up by Ipswich Town in 1996 and would spend 10 years in the youth ranks at Portman Road, before Grimsby Town secured his services.

-Bennett was quickly called up to Grimsby's senior side by first team manager Alan Buckley and his debut came as a late substitute during a 2-1 victory over MK Dons in April 2007.
+Bennett was quickly called up to Grimsby's senior side and his debut came as a substitute during a 2-1 victory over MK Dons in April 2007.

-A month later, he became the youngest man to wear the captain's armband for the Mariners, when John McDermott sought him out and handed it over upon being substituted against Lincoln City.
+A month later, he became the youngest man to wear the captain's armband for the Mariners.

-His first goal in professional football, meanwhile, came in the form of a header to seal a 1-1 draw with Notts County at Blundell Park, and he later won the club's Young Player of the Year award in 2007/08.
+His first goal in professional football, meanwhile, sealed a 1-1 draw with Notts County at Blundell Park, and he later won the club's Young Player of the Year award in 2007/08.

-When former Leicester City player Mike Newell became manager in October 2008, Bennett was formally announced as Grimsby's club captain as the individual awards kept coming his way on the Humber.
+When former City player Mike Newell became manager in October 2008, Bennett was promoted to club captain as the individual awards kept coming his way on the Humber.

 At the end of 2009, Bennett was named the Supporters' Player and Young Player of the Year, before signing for Championship side Peterborough United in October of that year.

-Initially it was a loan deal, but it became permanent shortly after, with Bennett playing a key role in the Posh's promotion from League 1 back to the second tier via the play-offs in 2011.
+An initial loan deal became permanent shortly after, with Bennett playing a key role in the Posh's promotion back to the second tier, via the play-offs in 2011.

-While he was initially loaned back to Peterborough, Bennett would go on to make over 100 appearances for Norwich, which included four Premier League campaigns and one promotion-winning season.
+While he was initially loaned back to Posh, Bennett would go on to make over 100 appearances for Norwich, which included four Premier League campaigns and one promotion-winning season.

-However, like Maddison, Bennett soon left Norwich, linking up with Nuno Espírito Santo at Wolverhampton Wanderers, providing vital steel to the Portuguese's defence as they mounted a promotion charge.
+Bennett left Norwich to link up with Nuno Espírito Santo at Wolverhampton Wanderers, providing vital steel to the Portuguese's defence as they mounted a promotion charge.

-He made a total of 33 appearances for the West Midlands side as they roared to the Championship title in 2017/18, scoring a dramatic last-minute winner at Bristol City on 30 December, 2017.
+He made 33 appearances for the West Midlands side as they roared to the Championship title in 2017/18, scoring a dramatic last-minute winner at Bristol City in December 2017.

-Bennett made another 40 appearances in all competitions for Espírito Santo's men as they secured a seventh-place finish during their maiden season back in the top flight, qualifying for the Europa League.
+Bennett made another 40 appearances in all competitions as Espírito Santo's men secured a seventh-place finish during their maiden season back in the top flight, qualifying for the UEFA Europa League.

-He also made an important contribution to Wolves' 2019/20 season, featuring 11 times in the league, twice in the Carabao Cup and on six occasions in the Europa League, facing the likes of S.C.
-Braga and Beşiktaş.
+He also made an important contribution to Wolves' 2019/20 campaign, featuring 11 times in the league, twice in the Carabao Cup and on six occasions in the Europa League, scoring against Crusaders FC in the qualifying stage.